chinwan34/Overcooked-Variant-3/README.md

 python main.py --num-agents <number> --level <level name> --role <role name> --number-training <number> --game-play <number> --dqn
 ```

 The `--number-training` specifies the number of episodes for the agents, and the `--game-play` represents the number of simulation after training.
+As there will be error if specifying with `--number-training 0`, please comment out the `dqnClass.run(dqn_agents, dlreward_file)` while specifying the number of trainings the model undertook for only testing.
 Some other commands that are optional include:

 - `--batch-size` for the sampling from UER memory,
 - `--num-nodes` for the number of neurons in the FNN,